 For e-commerce merchants, especially from Switzerland, it is more difficult to export goods and arrange returns than it would be when shipping between two EU countries because special regulations must be observed.

-What must be taken into account when shipping goods from a third country, in this case Switzerland, to the EU?
+What must be considered when shipping goods from a third country, in this case Switzerland, to the EU?

 Consignment of low-value shipments